-In the Control Room When a NASA Spacecraft Goes Silent
+Embedding With the Scientists Behind a NASA Spacecraft Flyby

 * * *

-Here at the Michael Drake Building of the Lunar and Planetary Laboratory at the University of Arizona, voices from spacecraft operations continue conversing across the VOCA (the Voice Operational Communications Assembly, a sort of secure phone for teams to talk), and Estelle Church, the team’s science-systems engineer here temporarily from Lockheed Martin, turns to her computer.
+Here at the Michael Drake Building of the Lunar and Planetary Laboratory at the University of Arizona, voices from spacecraft operations continue conversing across the VOCA (the Voice Operational-Communications Assembly, a sort of secure phone for teams to talk), and Estelle Church, the team’s science-systems engineer here temporarily from Lockheed Martin, turns to her computer.
 The spacecraft dashboard on-screen begins populating with updated telemetry data.
-Temperatures, currents, voltages, instruments states—down the line, everything is nominal.
+Temperatures, currents, voltages, instrument states—down the line, everything is nominal.

 Church works alongside Sara Knutson, the mission’s lead science-operations engineer, who is overseeing the science side of the maneuver.
 There was practically zero chance that the spacecraft might be destroyed or auger into the Earth during the gravity assist: The laws of physics would not have allowed it.
 But the onboard computer might have announced an anomaly, or the spacecraft itself might have gone into “safe mode” (in the same way that desktop computers can at home), leaving engineers to puzzle together what happened.

 In space exploration, everything builds on what has come before.
 When OSIRIS-REx flew by the Earth, all of its instruments were switched off, preventing any data collection in the moments of passing.
 The instruments didn’t have to be off, but back when NASA’s Juno spacecraft, which is now circling Jupiter, performed its own Earth gravity assist in 2013, it swept Terra with its science payload plugging away.
 Its computer got tripped up, and the spacecraft went to sleep.
-Juno wasn’t hot-dogging with its flyby—opportunistic science is part of every space mission—and the spacecraft did recover, but a lesson was learned.
+Juno wasn’t hotdogging with its flyby—opportunistic science is part of every space mission—and the spacecraft did recover, but a lesson was learned.
 OSIRIS-REx kept its complement cold for its brief dance with Earth’s gravity, and would study our home only afterward.

 Now, with Earth growing smaller by the second for the speeding spacecraft, the scientists are free to reactivate the instruments to commence a science-observation campaign.
 They warm up its instruments and train them on the Earth for calibration and data collection.
 Our planet is perfect for this, because scientists have a solid grip on its fundamentals.
 If there are odd variations between known Earth data and those collected by OSIRIS-REx, the instrument teams can make adjustments accordingly.
 Perhaps the most exciting science to be performed today involves the camera.
 The team hopes to get a clear “pale-blue dot” shot of the Earth.